View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 In the interest of promoting better communication regarding students’ academic and personal development, parents of dependent students may opt to receive copies of all correspondences involving violations, charges, actions, awards and citations that are sent from the Dean of Students Office to respective students unless we are asked not to send copies (hard waiver).
 Revealing such information is permissible under section 4.1 Disclosure of Educational Record Information – 3i, which permits colleges to share educational records or components thereof without the written consent of the student to “parents of a student who have established that student’s status as a dependent” (chapter 5.3).

-The Registrar’s Office for academic actions will release grades and send copies of academic actions including academic probation, suspension and dismissal, to parents of dependent students provided there is an acknowledge consent on file from the respective student.
-If students would like parents to receive grade reports for the semester, the student must submit a request form each time the grades are to be sent.
-The form is located in the Registrar's office.
+The Registrar’s Office will release grades and send copies of academic actions including academic probation, suspension and dismissal, to parents of dependent students provided there is a consent on file from the respective student.
+If students would like parents to receive grade reports for the semester, the student must request a Final Grade Report each time the final grades are to be sent to the parents.
+The Request for Final Grade Report form is available in the Office of the Registrar.

 The Registrar's Office maintains a complete record of a student's academic work.
 This record is available for inspection by the student and/or the parents of dependent students.
 For purposes of employment, transfer or further study, the student may request in writing that an official transcript of the record be sent to an individual or institution.
 Official transcripts are for the use of a third party and bear the College seal.
 Unofficial transcripts are for personal use by the student and bear no seal.